Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 #### Q11.
 Why would you use a pre-receive hook in your remote repository?
 - [ ] You wouldn't, you would use it in the local repository
-- [x] To invoke a hook script when commits are pushed but before any references are updated
+- [x] To execute a script when a remote receives a push that is triggered before any refs are updated
 - [ ] To fire a script after updates are made to the remote repository
 - [ ] To debug all commit tags and release versions